xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_values/index.md

 The Plain field and Yes/No types support the multi-value feature, i.e. they can be configured to have multiple values.

 A type of an attribute field value should be chosen depending on how you want to use this attribute in the storefront.
-By deafult X-Cart product attributes can be used to configure personalisation product options, product options with multiple values and price-weight modifiers.
+By default X-Cart product attributes can be used to configure personalisation product options, product options with multiple values and price-weight modifiers.

 _In this section_ :
 *   {% link "Attribute Value Field Types" ref_5qw116xV %}